|Business Rating:||4.7 / 5|

 How does the Spark Cash Plus card compare to other business cards?

-The Spark Cash Plus card delivers terrific value despite its annual fee, offering a generous sign-up bonus, one of the best flat cash back rates you can find on a business card and a terrific annual bonus for big spenders.
+The Spark Cash Plus card delivers terrific value despite its annual fee, offering a generous sign-up bonus, one of the best flat cash back rates you can find on a business card and a chance to have your annual fee refunded if you’re a big spender.

 Even so, it may not be the best fit for every small-business owner.
 If your spending is more modest or if you spend heavily in a particular category, another card may offer better long-term value at a lower cost.
 Here are a few of our top picks: